Query API

 Note: If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-The request body includes a JSON array whose elements contain the information needed by Kentik to perform the query.
-For information about creating this array and definitions of its component parts, see Query API Request JSON.
+The request body contains a JSON array with elements specifying the necessary information for Kentik to execute the query.
+For details on creating this array and its components, see Query API Request JSON.

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Query Data method includes the following elements:

-The following example shows the results array from a simple query on top source country by maximum bits per second, abbreviated to show just two results (normally the actual number of results corresponds to the value of the depth field in the request JSON, with a minimum of 25 and a maximum of 350):
+This example displays a results array from a query on top source country by max bits per second, showing two results (actual results range from 25 to 350, based on the depth field in the request JSON):

-- The first result (US), which includes time-series data for a timespan of five minutes (lookback_seconds set to 300), is an example of what returns for the first number of results, where number corresponds to the value of topx field in the request JSON (see Query API Request JSON).
+- The first result (US) includes five-minute time-series data (lookback_seconds set to 300) and represents top results based on the topx field in the request JSON (see Query API Request JSON).

-- The second result (AU) is an example of non-topx results.
+- The second result (AU) illustrates non-topx results.

 {